brian-sigurdson/nexient-dso-dojo/2022-11-03/README.md

 See the local [pdf](./2022-11-03_task.pdf) file an for overview of the task.

 ## DR;TL
-I used a container to run the application on an AWS ECS/Fargate cluster behind a load balancer.
+I used a container to run the application on an ec2 instanc behind a load balancer.
 Everything provisioned by Terraform.

 ## Possible Extension:
+1. I wanted to do ecs/fargate, but too little time.
 1. Time permitting, run everything from GitHub Actions.

 ## Details: